OffCourse/offcourse-documentation-middleman/source/content/frontpage/03-explorations.html.md

 ## Structure

-The first approach we took was structuring the content with a waypoint and checkpoints.
+The first approach we took was structuring the content with waypoints and checkpoints.
 You can explore it here:

 [![First Iteration](offcourse-first.png)](http://old.offcourse.io)